 The Council on Social Work Education (CSWE) mandates that all field instructors must possess a CSWE-accredited master of social work degree, and have completed at least two or more years of post-degree experience.
-In addition, the School of Social Work mandates that all field instructors be licensed as a LMSW (licensed master social worker) in good standing in the State of Michigan.
-This applies to all practice method concentrations because the State of Michigan requires a license for micro and macro practice.
+In addition, the School of Social Work and the State of Michigan mandates that all field instructors be licensed as a LMSW (licensed master social worker) in good standing in the State of Michigan.
+This applies to all practice method concentrations and pathways because the State of Michigan requires a license for micro and macro social work practice.
 Field instructors with a LLMSW license will be considered as long as they are post-MSW by 2 years and on track to complete the requirements for the full LMSW license.
-Qualified field instructors should possess commitment, sound practice skills, ability to work with a secondary field instructor (if indicated), and an interest and competence in teaching.
+Qualified field instructors should possess a commitment to equity-based teaching practices, sound practice skills, ability to work with a secondary field instructor (if indicated), and an interest and competence in teaching.

 When students are placed in other states, the field instructor must meet the CSWE standard and be licensed according to state requirements.
 When students are placed globally, they need to meet the CSWE requirement or the equivalencies established by the SSW Office of Global Activities which were created in concert with the Office of Field Education.

 In cases where an MSW social worker is not available, the goal is to identify a human service professional that possesses the requisite skills and experiences and desires to function as the student's primary field instructor (task assignments, daily involvement, etc.) based on the student's practice method concentration and practice area.
 In settings where there is not a LMSW, the task supervisor, or primary non-LMSW field instructor, provides the day-to-day assignment of projects and oversight/direction for students in addition to mentoring and supporting the student throughout their placement.